Hospitality Leadership (HSP) courses

 HSP 409 Beverage OperationsPrerequisite: senior standing; and Hospitality Leadership major or enrolled in Food and Beverage Operations certificate program.

 Principles and methods of operating a profitable beverage component in a foodservice business.
 Topics range from inventory control, accounting, equipment and pricing, to legal responsibilities and liability.

-HSP 410 Hospitality MarketingPrerequisite: HSP 310 or concurrent enrollment; and MKT 150 or MKT 350.
+HSP 410 Hospitality MarketingPrerequisite: HSP 310 or concurrent enrollment.

 The course is designed to provide students with theory and knowledge which will enable them to develop and interpret strategic marketing plans for hospitality enterprises properties.